RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY
 --------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the memory areas used for the RTEMS Workspace and the C Program Heap are zeroed with a ``0x00`` byte pattern during system initialization.

-NOTES:
+.. rubric:: NOTES:

 Zeroing memory can add significantly to the system initialization time.
 It is not necessary for RTEMS but is often assumed by support libraries.
 In case :ref:`CONFIGURE_DIRTY_MEMORY` is also defined, then the memory is first dirtied and then zeroed.